Boy with a Basket of Fruit: Influences and context

-These themses can inform our reading Caravaggio's work.
+These themes can inform our reading Caravaggio's work.
 At first sight, he seems to be distinctly less interested the passage of time and vanitas in the Boy with a Basket of Fruit than in his other, more expressly vanitas-oriented works, such as the Basket of Fruit.
 Still, it could be said that the theme of decay in the Boy is explored through the reality of the objects themselves, rather than by employing expressly figurative elements, such as a skull or rotting fruit.
 Indeed, analysts have noticed that the fruits in the boy's basket bear disorders and imperfections; the sombre atmosphere and harsh lighting underlines the fleeting youthfulness of the subject.

-The erotic motifs are not foreign to the Boy with a Basket either: the young man has a languid and feminine expression, his mouth half-open, red lips, his face tilted to the left, flushed cheeks, the shoulder bare and exposed.
+The erotic motifs are not foreign to the Boy with a Basket either.
+The young man has a languid and feminine expression, his mouth half open, red lips, his face tilted to the left, flushed cheeks, the shoulder bare and exposed.
 A homoerotic reading leads to the assertion that the boy is not offering the fruit but himself; the abundance and goodness of the fruits make a pendant with the erotic goodness expressed by the young man.
 And in this sense, the basket held close to the chest could be a symbolic indication of lust.
 The basket is one of the attributes of the faun and alludes to lust, like the girdle of Venus, all symbolic cryptograms of Eros.
-But here too, the sign of time, of transience, is equally present: the fruits offered as gifts (and in this sense the young man himself) are transient, destined to end, like the yellowing leaf that bends down outside the basket.
+But here too, the sign of time, of transience, is equally present; the fruits offered as gifts (and in this sense the young man himself) are transient, destined to end, like the yellowing leaf that bends down outside the basket.

-These interpretations suggest that Caravaggio does not wholly depart from the Renaissance allegorical tradition: rather, he goes beyond it, investigating with concrete scrupulousness the forms inherent in nature.
-He shows their richness and extracts meaning through scrupulously observing, and realistically representing the physical world.
+These interpretations suggest that Caravaggio does not wholly depart from the Renaissance allegorical tradition; rather, he goes beyond it, investigating with concrete scrupulousness the forms inherent in nature.
+He shows their richness and extracts meaning through scrupulously observing and realistically representing the physical world.